 00:19:19 --> 00:19:21 Anyway, Ah, that's my question.

 00:19:23 --> 00:19:26 Andrew Dunkley: Thank you, Simon.
 Good to hear from you.
-Hope all is
+Hope

-00:19:26 --> 00:19:29 well in Veyce in New South Wales.
-Uh, he's
+00:19:26 --> 00:19:28 all is well in Veyce in New South Wales.
+Uh,

-00:19:29 --> 00:19:32 asking, in the search for Planet nine, um,
+00:19:29 --> 00:19:31 he's asking, in the search for Planet nine,

-00:19:33 --> 00:19:35 we've used the radial velocity method, uh,
+00:19:32 --> 00:19:35 um, we've used the radial velocity method,

-00:19:35 --> 00:19:38 in the past to find other objects.
-Could, uh,
+00:19:35 --> 00:19:38 uh, in the past to find other objects.
+Could,

-00:19:38 --> 00:19:41 we use the sun in the search for
+00:19:38 --> 00:19:41 uh, we use the sun in the

-00:19:41 --> 00:19:42 Planet Nine?
+00:19:41 --> 00:19:42 search for Planet Nine?

 00:19:42 --> 00:19:45 Professor Fred Watson: Yeah, and it's a great question.
 Uh, I'm

-00:19:45 --> 00:19:48 very well posed, Simon.
-Uh, I did actually manage
+00:19:45 --> 00:19:47 very well posed, Simon.
+Uh, I did actually

-00:19:48 --> 00:19:50 to hear that through my own, um, recording,
+00:19:47 --> 00:19:49 manage to hear that through my own, um,

-00:19:50 --> 00:19:53 which I found and listened back to.
-So I know what
+00:19:50 --> 00:19:52 recording, which I found and listened back

-00:19:57 --> 00:20:00 what he's saying is that we know that when
+00:19:59 --> 00:20:00 that we know that when we look for

-00:20:00 --> 00:20:02 we look for exoplanets, planets around,
+00:20:00 --> 00:20:03 exoplanets, planets around, uh, other

-00:20:03 --> 00:20:06 uh, other stars.
-What we look for is the change in position
+00:20:03 --> 00:20:05 stars.
+What we look for is the change in

-00:20:06 --> 00:20:09 of the star itself as it's pulled one way
+00:20:05 --> 00:20:08 position of the star itself as it's

-00:20:09 --> 00:20:11 and another by the planet orbiting around it.
+00:20:08 --> 00:20:10 pulled one way and another by the planet

-00:20:12 --> 00:20:14 And yes, indeed, the solar system,
+00:20:13 --> 00:20:15 indeed, the solar system, uh,

-00:20:15 --> 00:20:18 uh, has such an effect.
-So
+00:20:16 --> 00:20:18 has such an effect.
+So Jupiter

-00:20:18 --> 00:20:21 Jupiter principally is the main planet
+00:20:18 --> 00:20:21 principally is the main planet that's

-00:20:21 --> 00:20:23 that's pulling the sun's centre
+00:20:22 --> 00:20:24 pulling the sun's centre one way or the

-00:20:23 --> 00:20:26 one way or the other.
+00:20:24 --> 00:20:26 other.
 Uh, but the other planets all

 00:20:27 --> 00:20:30 intervene as well.
 And so what we

-00:20:30 --> 00:20:33 have is something that's called the solar system's
+00:20:30 --> 00:20:32 have is something that's called the solar

-00:20:33 --> 00:20:35 barycenter, the centre of mass
+00:20:32 --> 00:20:35 system's barycenter, the centre of mass

 00:20:35 --> 00:20:38 of the solar system and that moves as the